qiUip/cgtool/README.md

 To use the programs:

 CGTOOL
-* Help text is available with `cgtool -h`
+* Help text is available with `cgtool -h` or `cgtool --help`
 * Required inputs are a GROMACS GRO and XTC file and a config file
-* The program should be called using `cgtool -c <cfg file> -x <xtc file> -g <gro file>`
+* The program should be called using `cgtool -c <cfg file> -x <xtc file> -g <gro file>` (order not important)
+* An optional GROMACS ITP file may be provided with the `-i <itp file>` option to allow calculation of charges
 * The config file specifies the mapping to be applied, an example is present in the test\_data directory

 RAMSi
-* Help text is available with `ramsi --help`
+* Help text is available with `ramsi -h` or `ramsi --help`
-* The program should be called using `ramsi  -c <CFG file> -x <XTC file> -g <GRO file>`
+* The program should be called using `ramsi  -c <CFG file> -x <XTC file> -g <GRO file>` (order not important)
 * A config file is required which specifies the analysis options, in the format seen in the examples directory

 ### Testing ###
 The Bitbucket repo is polled every 15 minutes by a Jenkins build server for unit and integration testing.
 Builds are tested on Ubuntu Linux.
-Currently only a few source files have complete unit tests, but this is being fixed.
+Currently only a few source files have complete unit tests.
 Integration tests ensure that the program compiles successfully and produces correct output for a test dataset.

 ### Contact ###